openfga/.github/pull_request_template.md

 <!-- Provide a list of any applicable references here (Github Issue, [OpenFGA RFC](https://github.com/openfga/rfcs), other PRs, etc..) -->

 ## Review Checklist
-- [ ] I have added documentation for new/changed functionality in this PR or in [openfga.dev](https://github.com/openfga/openfga.dev)
+- [ ] If relevant, I have added documentation for new/changed functionality in this PR or in [openfga.dev](https://github.com/openfga/openfga.dev)
-- [ ] The correct base branch is being used, if not `main`
+- [ ] If relevant, I have added a changelog entry